roberthj/soundrecommender/README.md

 ## If I had more time I would have

-Created a more complex data model
+Created a more complex soundResponseData model